ManMyth0/crypto-bot-api/README.md

 dotnet run      # Run the application
 ```

-The API will be available at `http://localhost:5294`.
+The API will be available at `http://localhost:5294` or whatever your local host port number is.

 ## API Endpoints